knop-project/knop/docs/knop_manual.md

 Quicksearch and the sort headings generate pair arrays or SQL snippets to interact with `knop_database`.
 Sort parameters and the quicksearch query is automatically propagated through a `knop_form`, so the same set of records is selected after editing a record.

+`Knop_grid` supports the use of simple SQL JOINs.

 `Knop_grid` must interact with `knop_database` and can optionally interact with `knop_nav`.

 ####Example 5 - Knop grid

-The following examples demonstrates how to use `knop_grid`.
+The following examples demonstrate how to use `knop_grid`.

-	<?LassoScript
-	// 5-grid.lasso
 	// Configuration
 	// Create a database object
 	var('db'=knop_database(-database='knopdemo', -table='customer', -keyfield='id'));